10 Tips For Seniors Living with High Blood Pressure

 2. Take medications as prescribed

-If anything is unclear or confusing or if side effects come up, tell the doctor right away so they can find a solution.
+If anything is unclear or confusing, or if side effects occur, tell the doctor right away so they can find a solution.

 3. Maintain a healthy weight